McGill University, MArch

 Garden Grove, California

-Chris joined Studio Rick Joy in 2021.
-He has been engaged in conceptual design, rendering, and analytical work.
+Chris is engaged in conceptual design, rendering, and analytical work.

 He is interested in the place-making ability of architecture and how people can mark one place as more special than other spaces in the world through the delimitation of borders.

-Prior to joining the studio, Chris went to Cal Poly Pomona and won various design awards both at school and abroad during his yearlong stay in Copenhagen.
-Most recently, he worked for an office in Irvine, California, taking part in the design and construction document phases for a variety of custom residential projects.
+Chris won various design awards both at university and abroad during his stay in Copenhagen.
+He also worked in Irvine, California, taking part in the design and construction document phases for a variety of custom residential projects.

 Raised by Vietnamese immigrants, Chris’s design is heavily influenced by Vietnamese culture: specifically, the connection to other people through food, and a pragmatic approach to all things while not hesitating to find inspiration in the most banal moments in life.